-Course participants will be exposed to relevant aspects of interaction among crisis management structures, by practicing and discussing procedures, key stages and planning tools of crisis management at the strategic level as part of the EU Integrated Approach to Conflicts and Crisis.
-The AMT methodology and structure is experiential and grounded in the diverse experience and expertise of course participants.
+Course participants will engage with key aspects of interaction among crisis management structures, through practical exercises and moderated discussions on procedures, key stages, and planning tools at the strategic level, all within the context of the EU Integrated Approach to Conflicts and Crisis.
+The course structure is sequential, using modules as building blocks, and drawing on the diverse experiences and expertise of the participants.

-The course utilises a fictitious scenario and crisis management planning methodologies as a platform of developing skills and embedding knowledge supported by both eLearning and residential classes.
+The course uses a fictional scenario and crisis management planning methodologies as a platform to develop skills and deepen knowledge, supported by both eLearning and in-person classes.

-Learning Outcomes LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and prevention, conflict sensitivity, mediation support, EU responses to crises, gender sensitivity, stabilisation, etc.).
-Know- LO 2 Discuss the advance planning and EU Crisis Response Mechanism (CRM). ledge LO 3 Explain the Crisis Response Planning process for a CSDP operation or mission and the roles and responsibilities of the relevant EU bodies.
+Learning Outcomes LO 1 Explore the Integrated Approach by investigating the common aspects of the full Knowledge conflict cycle (shared conflict analyses and prevention, conflict sensitivity, mediation support, EU responses to crises, gender sensitivity, stabilisation, etc).
+LO 2 Discuss the advance planning, EU Crisis Response Mechanism (CRM) and Crisis Management Procedures (CMP) LO 3 Explain the Crisis Response Planning process for a CSDP operation or mission and the roles and responsibilities of the relevant EU bodies.

 LO 4 Discuss the challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.

-LO 5 Analyse a conflict situation by addressing the nature of the crisis, actors in the crisis and their interests, identify possible scenarios to the crisis and formulate potential EU response Skills options within the framework of existing global and regional strategies LO 6 Contribute to planning for a potential crisis, and potential exit strategies.
-LO 7 Explain the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the humanitarian-development one in fragile environments.
-Responsibility and LO 8 Operate as part of a planning team under the direction and guidance of a senior strategic Autonomy planner/ team leader.
-LO 9 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda
+LO 5 Understand the wider context of EU Security and Defence (i.e EU Strategic Compass, Global Strategy, Civilian CSDP Compact) LO 6 Practice a conflict situation by addressing the nature of the crisis, actors in the crisis and their interests, identify possible scenarios to the crisis and formulate Skills potential EU response options within the framework of existing global and regional strategies LO 7 Contribute to planning for a potential crisis, and potential exit strategies.
+LO 8 Explain the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the internal-external security nexus and acknowledging the humanitarian-development-peace nexus in fragile Responsibility and Autonomy environments.
+LO 9 Operate as part of a planning team under the direction and guidance of a senior strategic planner/ team leader.
+LO 10 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda